emmasarge/emptypantry/README.md

 #### GitHub Pages

 To deploy this project with Github:
-1) On Github go to the Stardust Gym repository.
+1) On Github go to the Empty Pantry repository.
-3) Under the Stardust Gym repository name, click  Settings.
+3) Under the Empty Pantry repository name, click  Settings.
 4) Scroll down the page to find the “GitHub Pages” section.
 5)  Use the drop-down menu to select a folder for your publishing source and choose 'Master'.
 6) Refresh the page to confirm the site is published where you will see the notification highlighted in green.